yadvendrasinghshekhawat02-design/first-/tasks.md

 #### Task 7.3
   - In one or two sentences: **Why is RUL important?
 If you could predict RUL, how would that help in real life?** (Think: when would you want to replace an engine part?)

  RUL is important because it tells us how much life is left in an engine.
-By predicting RUL, we can replace parts before failure, which improves safety and avoids unexpected breakdowns.
+By predicting RUL, we can replace and repair parts before failure, which improves safety and avoids unexpected breakdowns.